-In this article, we’ll look at how post-purchase emails can help to drive repeat purchases and improve relationships with customers.
+In this article, we’ll look at how post-purchase emails can help to drive customer loyalty and increase repeat purchases.

-For brands today, a huge amount of resource is spent driving visitors to their website, and once there, converting these website visitors to customers.
+Retailers often spend a huge amount and put in a lot of effort to attract visitors to their website, and once there, converting them into customers.

 A strong post-purchase strategy can: